 Based in London, England, Splash Damage® Ltd is an independently-owned developer dedicated to AAA multiplayer experiences.
-The studio is currently working on Gears of War: Ultimate Edition® and AAA free-to-play shooter Dirty Bomb®.
-The studio most recently released the #1 hit Batman: Arkham Origins® multiplayer, and is best known for the popular Enemy Territory franchise for id Software, including the world’s first free-to-play shooter Wolfenstein: Enemy Territory® and its PC sequel, the UK and US #1 hit Enemy Territory: QUAKE Wars®.
+Most recently Splash Damage worked on taking Gears of War into the next-gen with Gears of War: Ultimate Edition®, and along with other unannounced projects is currently working on its first fully owned IP Dirty Bomb®, in Open Beta on Steam.
+Over the past 14 years Splash Damage has put its name to the #1 hit Batman: Arkham Origins® multiplayer, and is best known for the popular Enemy Territory franchise for id Software, including the world’s first free-to-play shooter Wolfenstein: Enemy Territory® and its PC sequel, the UK and US #1 hit Enemy Territory: QUAKE Wars®.
 Additionally, Splash Damage created the acclaimed worldwide #1 hit RAD Soldiers® for iPhone and iPad, and the worldwide #1 best-seller BRINK® for Xbox 360®, PlayStation®3 and PC.

 Splash Damage has won over 330 awards and nominations around the world.
 It achieved 'Best Independent Developer' at the Develop Awards, and was listed in The Guardian's 'TechMedia Invest 100'.
 Founded by Paul Wedgwood (@PaulWedgwood), Richard Jolly (@Richard_Jolly) and Arnout van Meer (@Arnout) in 2001, the studio is currently developing the free-to-play multiplayer shooter Dirty Bomb®, alongside other projects.